sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

 ## **Creating Events**

-**Description**: The affected routes allows any registered user to manage club events via the API.
+**Description**: The affected routes allow any registered user to manage club events via the API.
 The API does not properly check the role associated with the session token.
 Making a POST request to /API/event/createEvent with the correct JSON body allows any user to append a new event.
-Note, the JWT token is passed via the JSON body which is a bit odd.
+Note, that the JWT token is passed via the JSON body which is a bit odd.
 Standard implementations sent the JWT via headers.

 **Risk**: Critical